 The Behrens Group Ethical Purchasing Policy (EPP) sets out our commitment to worker rights and our expectations of our suppliers.
 It is based on the Ethical Trading Initiative (ETI) Base Code.
 Clause 1 of the code states that employment must be freely chosen, with no forced, bonded or involuntary labour.

 The EPP is approved and signed by the Managing Director and can be found on www.behrens co.uk.
 It is applicable to all suppliers of goods and services.

-Suppliers trading with the Partnership are expected to be compliant in meeting their contractual requirements and all relevant Behrens Group policies, including the EPP.
+Suppliers are expected to be compliant in meeting their contractual requirements and all relevant Behrens Group policies, including the EPP.
 In applying the policy, suppliers must also comply with all relevant national and other applicable laws.

 We complete the Labour Standards Assessment hosted on the Cabinet Office website.
 The assessment is performed yearly and an independent report is produced.